dphhyland/draft-dphhyland-authzen-prior-art/draft-dphhyland-authzen-prior-art.md

 }

 ```

-RAR also allows an AS to add further claims to the JWT presented to  the RS to assist in the RS processing
+RAR also allows an AS to add further claims to the JWT presented to  the RS to assist in the RS processing (e.g. "debtorAccount" below)

 Taken from : https://datatracker.ietf.org/doc/html/rfc9396#name-jwt-based-access-tokens

 ```http

 {